holtchris900-code/Dispatch-ai/LAUNCH_CHECKLIST.md

 Once all four of those environment variables are set in Render and the service redeploys, the dashboard's payment link buttons go from showing a demo-mode message to generating real, working Stripe checkout links you can text or email to an approved client.

+Every one of those checkout links now includes a **14-day free trial** automatically — a client isn't charged until it ends, and can cancel free any time before that.
+This is built into the code itself (Stripe's `trial_period_days` option), so there's nothing extra to set up in the Stripe dashboard for it.
+It only applies the first time a given client ever checks out — if they cancel and come back later through their own self-service portal, that second checkout has no trial, so it can't be reused indefinitely.

 One more setting makes cancellation self-service for your clients, instead of them having to email you and you cancelling it for them manually: in Stripe, go to **Settings → Billing → Customer portal** and turn it on.
 Stripe will ask what you want to allow customers to do in that portal — make sure **"Cancel subscriptions"** is switched on (updating the payment method is on by default and worth leaving on too).
 Save it.
 That's it — no code, just a one-time toggle.
 After a client pays, they land on a page with a "Manage my subscription" button that opens this portal; you can also generate the same link for any paid client any time from your dashboard, under a "Get manage-subscription link" button on their card.

 ## Step 7 — Set your dashboard password